kubernetes-sigs/cluster-api-provider-vsphere/docs/ova/README.md

 Once the cluster is in RUNNING state, you can use the `scp` command to retrieve the kubeconfig file from the Cluster API VM, this kubeconfig will be passed to clusterctl to launch the Cluster API provisioner.

-The Kubeconfid file inside the deployed VM lives at `/etc/kubernetes/admin.conf`.
+The Kubeconfig file inside the deployed VM lives at `/etc/kubernetes/admin.conf`.